Game Management Unit 12A

 Blue Grouse, Kaibab Squirrel, Merriam’s Turkey, Mountain Lion, Mule Deer

-Update: In 2008, the Arizona Game and Fish Department discontinued aerial flights on the Kaibab National Forest to locate bison prior to hunts because so few bison were observed in previous years.
-However, for the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.
+Update: For the past few years, bison have been seen near Wall Lake, as well as along Forest Service Roads 219B, 223, 270, and 610.

 *There are currently no Population Management Seasons for elk tags available for successfully drawn deer hunters in Units 12A East and/or West.

-The Department reminds hunters that bison within these hunt areas are at low densities or may not be present during the hunt.
+The Department reminds hunters that bison within these hunt areas may not be present during the hunt.
 Therefore, chances for success are very low.
 The Grand Canyon National Park is not open to hunting.

 The Arizona Game and Fish Commission authorized over-the-counter (OTC) elk tags that include units 12A and 12B and others (see regulations).
 Please contact any department office for additional information or to purchase an elk OTC tag.
 Hunters should note, the OTC elk tag is not a companion or corresponding tag and has its own hunting season dates, areas and other restrictions.

-Over-the-counter elk seasons are described in the 2014 pronghorn antelope and elk regulations.
+Elk seasons are described in the pronghorn antelope and elk regulations.

-Hunters interested in purchasing an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
-During the cooler months, elk will occasionally move south to the Kaibab from southern Utah.
-In the last couple of years, only a few elk have been spotted along the 12A/12B/12BW boundary on the west side of the Kaibab Plateau.
+Hunters obtaining an elk tag should be aware that this unit has few elk and is considered a limited opportunity hunt.
+In the last couple of years, only a few elk have been spotted and harvested in the vicinity of Mile and a Half Lake on the west side of the Kaibab Plateau.
 The Grand Canyon National Park is not open to hunting.
 Learn more

 Overview: The Unit 12A Mountain Lion population, based on harvest information and observed lion sign, appears to be healthy and robust.
 Yearly reported harvest figures fluctuate around 1 dozen lions with most of these animals taken by houndsmen during the winter months.
 The lion population in 12A is a migratory population of roughly 60-80 animals with the lions essentially following the deer herd as it migrates from summer to winter ranges.
 During the winter months access to areas within 12A can be extremely limited, even nonexistent.
 Many hunters utilize horses and mules, snowmobiles, and other recreational vehicles to overcome these access limitations.
 Be prepared for extreme weather.
 The most common technique for lion hunting in 12A is similar to that used throughout the “Rim” country in Arizona.
 After a snow storm a hunter will drive the roads found within the 12A winter deer range early in the morning looking for tracks.
 Once a track is located the hounds are released and the lion is pursued until “treed”.
 Also, several lions are sighted each year by hunters glassing canyons and watching waters.
 Some lions have been harvested incidental to these other activities.
 If you are fortunate enough to receive a coveted 12A deer tag you might consider purchasing a mountain lion tag before heading to the Kaibab.